VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## Appendix 5: Clarify Grand List vs. GIS Acreage Guidance Considerations

-## Appendix X: Maps and Tables

-### X.X Acreage Not Counted (Gaps) and Duplicately Counted (Overlaps)
+### A5.1 Acreage Not Counted (Gaps) and Double Counted (Overlaps)
 ![WinooskiTopology_example](https://github.com/user-attachments/assets/c94e43ea-2df6-4d89-9d60-a22c4a7c611b)

 **Figure X:** *Example of gaps (red) and overlaps (blue) in parcel geometry at municipal boundaries between Winooski and bordering South Burlington, Burlington, and Colchester.
-Black lines repersent town boundaries as reflected in the [town boundary dataset](https://geodata.vermont.gov/datasets/VCGI::vt-data-town-boundaries-1/about) maintained by VCGI.*
+Black lines represent town boundaries as reflected in the [town boundary dataset](https://geodata.vermont.gov/datasets/VCGI::vt-data-town-boundaries-1/about) maintained by VCGI.*

-### X.X Acreage in Common Ownership
+### A5.2 Acreage in Common Ownership
 A stacked polygon is a group of identical parcel features (polygons) stacked on top of each other with a different grand list record assigned to each.
 Stacked polygons often represent common ownership parcels like condominiums.

 - There are 27,239 grand list records represented as 3,254 stacked polygons statewide